 Smart people have figured out who is voting for Donald Trump and the thing that jumps out is that Trump has broad-based support across the American middle-class.
 In fact, he is the candidate of middle America right now.
 Despite all the hooting and hollering about his angry voters, his rallies look like the crowd at Little League baseball games in a typical American suburb.
 His issues are also directly aimed at the middle.

 Like AfD, Trump is drawing in male voters who have dropped out of the process, but also males who have thrown in the towel on the main parties.
 Current estimates suggest a 2-to-1 ratio male-to-female for Trump.
 This is not an accident.
 German culture has seen the same war on men we have seen in America.
 German men were literally told they had to urinate sitting down.
 When you have to get permission from a judge to take a whiz, you’re going to begin to think the people in charge are against you.

 One last thing, related to the middle-class nature of these movements, is how the elites are responding.
 Instead of co-opting the issues, they are trying to link these movements to bogeymen like Pegida and the KKK.
-That’s a telling response and suggests the ruling classes have become decidedly anti-middle class.
-It’s also legitimizing the taboos against xenophobia, racism and ethnocentrism.
+That is a telling response and suggests the ruling classes have become decidedly anti-middle class.
+It is also legitimizing the taboos against xenophobia, racism and ethnocentrism.
 You can only call decent people Nazis so many times before it loses its power to shame.

-What’s happening across the West is the people are awakening to the fact that their rulers have a very different vision for their societies than they disclose in public.
-In many cases, it feels like the rulers have plans for the future that don’t include their voters.
+What is happening across the West is the people are awakening to the fact that their rulers have a very different vision for their societies than they disclose in public.
+In many cases, it feels like the rulers have plans for the future that do not include their voters.
 Those plans may be great ideas, but in stable societies, they must be debated in public.
 Otherwise, society becomes unstable.
-That’s what’s happening in Germany and America.
+That is what is happening in Germany and America.
 The system is becoming unstable.